Automorphisms of the procongruence pants complex: Proof of Theorem

-By Lemma~\ref{chain}, in order to prove Theorem~\ref{autpants}, it is enough to show that the images of $\Inn(\kG^{\pm}(S))$ and $\Aut^{\I}(\kPG^{\pm}(S))$ in $\Aut^{\I}(\kPG(S))$ coincide.
+Therefore, by Lemma~\ref{chain}, in order to prove items (ii) and (iii) of Theorem~\ref{autpants}, it is enough to show that the images of $\Inn(\kG^{\pm}(S))$ and $\Aut^{\I}(\kPG^{\pm}(S))$ in $\Aut^{\I}(\kPG(S))$ coincide.
 The idea is to use Theorem~\ref{mainlemma}.
 We need to consider separately three different cases.